netz98/headless-guillotine/README.md

 # N98_Guillotine

-A simple but useful module to disable frontend requests to implement a headless approch.
+A simple but useful module to disable frontend requests to implement a headless approach.

 ## Installation